w3ctag/design-reviews/2013/08/Push API.md

 `AbortError` is raised when user doesn't grant permissions, not when registration is aborted.
 Suggestion: `PermissionDeniedError`.

 `PushRegisterMessage` name is confusing as it really occurs when push service failed, not when new registration granted.
 Suggestion: `PushServiceFailure`.

+`NoModificationAllowedError` is in fact a technical (network) error, not disallowance.